Innovation + Implementation℠

 Pic

-This theory, currently being researched by Nova Software, Inc., has the goal of explaining how all the known fundamental fermions* (and only those fermions) arise from the three known fundamental particle interactions.
+This theory, currently being researched by Nova Software, Inc., has the goal of explaining how the known stable fundamental fermions* arise from the three known fundamental particle interactions.
 The Standard Model assumes the existence of the observed fundamental fermions, and then is extremely successful in predicting the physics that ensues.
 The major tennets of its theoretical framework, quantum field theory (QFT) and the local gauge invariance principle, do not, however, constrain the Universe to that particular set of fermions and their eigenvalues.
 Many others are possible within that framework.
 It's only experiment that picks out the particular set used in the Standard Model.
+One must go beyond the Standard Model to find the theory for these facts.

-Theories "Beyond the Standard Model" often are based on additional symmetries and/or interactions (forces) and/or fields (particles) beyond those currently part of the Standard Model, while preserving the QFT & gauge invariance framework.
+Numerous theories "Beyond the Standard Model" have been proposed over the years to rectify this and other limitations of the Standard Model.
+These theories often are based on additional symmetries and/or interactions (forces) and/or fields (particles) beyond those currently part of the Standard Model, while preserving the QFT & gauge invariance framework.
 Some mechanism is typically included to explain why the added element(s) are not already readily apparent to us.
-That mechanism must be overcome in experiments to confirm predictions of the "new physics."
-This theory is different: It assumes that the interactions and particle spectrum of our Universe are only those already known.
-There is new physics waiting to be found, but not via the types of extensions explored to date.
-There is some evidence for this point of view from the fact that none of the many experimental searches based on the ideas thus far has conclusively indicated new physics beyond the Standard Model, over a period of several decades.
-A lesson from history may be the long unsuccessful search for the Ether, Newton's absolute frame.
-The answer to today's conundrum may likewise come from changes to one or more fundamental hypotheses of the theory.
+That mechanism must be overcome in experiments to confirm the predictions of the "new physics."
+This theory takes a somewhat different approach in that it attempts only to explain the origin of those fundamental fermions we already know, based on the possibility that those really are all that there are.
+Such a possibility is suggested by the numerous unsuccessful searches for additional fundamental fermions over the past five decades.

 In that spirit this theory goes beyond the Standard Model in a different direction by postulating a revised form of quantum field theory and local gauge invariance.
-It adds a hypothesis that enhances the role of the internal symmetry groups smooth manifolds and their U(1) X SU(2) X SU(3) product to the foundations of space-time.
-The observed sets of the fundamental fermions* and bosons** emerge as derived objects in a natural way from these hypotheses and their mathematical consequences.
-These results insure that the theory includes the Standard Model's successes while providing a new understanding of how its fermions originate, and possibly other new, heretofore unsuspected, testable results.
+It adds a hypothesis that enhances the role of the internal symmetry groups' smooth manifolds and their U(1) X SU(2) X SU(3) product to the founding of space-time.
+The theory becomes more restrictive than the Standard Model in order to admit only the known stable fundamental fermions.
+The observed sets of the fundamental fermions* and bosons** then emerge as derived objects in a natural way from these hypotheses and their mathematical consequences, as does a simplified, natural form of cosmic inflation and a candidate particle for dark matter.
+These results insure that the theory is compatible with the Standard Model's successes while providing a new understanding of how its fermions originate, and possibly other new, heretofore unsuspected, testable results.

 In its current form, in addition to QFT and the Standard Model, the Quantum Field Theory of Interactions draws most heavily on mathematical results from the theories of topological groups and manifolds, homotopy theory, Lie groups and Lie algebras and differentiable manifolds.
-When complete the theory will be posted on a public pre-print server, published in an established physics theory journal, and made available by free download here to enable and encourage other researchers to further investigate its potential.
+When complete the theory will be made available through the usual outlets that disseminate physics research results, and by free download here to enable and encourage other researchers to further investigate its potential.

 Summmary for a general audience: The current physics theory of the known fundamental particles, the Standard Model, explains extremely well how they interact via their strong, electromagnetic and weak interactions and the Higgs field.
 It does not, however, explain how the particular set of fundamental particles that we observe arises, in preference to all other possible such sets.
 These facts are inserted into the theory "by hand" from what we see, rather than being derived from fundamental hypotheses.
 The Quantum Field Theory of Interactions is being researched at Nova Software, Inc., to address this question, to see if there is a theory that can successfully explain those facts from new fundamental hypotheses.
 If successful the theory will be made available in the usual physics locations for such work, and at this site in the hope that others will find it a worthwhile subject for further study.